SakthivelRavi/ArrestPrediction/MidtermReport.md

 To address the Date feature, the first step we took was to segment the string value into two new features, Hour and Month.
 We chose to disregard the Day of Month and Day of Week features initially used in the visualizations, as we saw the distribution of arrests was almost uniform over days of the month and days of the week.
 Furthermore, because representing hour and month as integers does not represent the cyclic nature of these values, we cleverly applied a sine and cosine transformation function to the values, so that the closeness of values like 0 and 23 in the hours of a day is captured despite a large numerical difference.
 This introduced four new features, Sin Hour, Cos Hour, Sin Month, and Cos Month.
 We removed the original Date feature as a final step.

 Primary Type, Description, Location Description, and District were categorical features and needed processing to be represented in the dataset as quantitative binary values.
 To do this, we utilized one-hot encodings for each value that the categorical feature took on.
 This process, known as creating dummy variables, indicates the presence or absence of a categorical effect.
-For example, for each of the possibly Primary Type values, “Robbery”, “Prostitution”, “Ritualism”, etc., a new feature “Primary_Type_Robbery”, “Primary_Type_Prostitution”, “Primary_Type_Ritualism”, etc. was introduced with a value of 0 or 1 depending on the value of the original Primary Type feature.
+For example, for each of the possible Primary Type values, “Robbery”, “Prostitution”, “Ritualism”, etc., a new feature “Primary_Type_Robbery”, “Primary_Type_Prostitution”, “Primary_Type_Ritualism”, etc. was introduced with a value of 0 or 1 depending on the value of the original Primary Type feature.
 After the introduction of these dummy variable features, we removed the original Primary Type, Description, Location Description, and District features as a final step.

 To limit the size of our data, we decided to use only reports that have taken place in the last 5 years--this left only crimes reported between the years of 2013-present day.
 Furthermore, we noticed from our visualizations that crimes of particular Primary Type values had arrest rates of nearly 1--we immediately attributed this to the fact that certain crimes would only be reported if an arrest were definitely going to be made, for example, liquor law violations or public indecency violations.
 We manually inspected the various Primary Type values, and ultimately chose to remove crimes with Primary Type of Gambling, Liquor Law Violation, Prostitution, Narcotics, and Public Indecency.
 After this feature engineering and data processing, we were left with 9,324,840 data samples and 469 features.

 ## Preliminary Results
 After cleaning up the dataset and running all the feature transformations we split the data 80:20 and trained a logistic regression model.
 Our preliminary results were quite encouraging!

 ```
               precision    recall    f1-score    support
           0        0.89      0.98        0.93     154420
           1        0.80      0.41        0.54      32077
 avg / total        0.87      0.88        0.86     186497
 ```

 Overall the model was quite accurate with a high average score.
-Its precision and recall were excellent on negative results.
-However due to the dearth of positive results in the sample (there are almost five times as many negative results as positive ones!) the classifier has extremely poor recall on positive examples.
+Its precision and recall were excellent on crimes without an arrest.
+However due to the dearth of arrests in the sample (there are almost five times as many non-arrests  as arrests!) the classifier has extremely poor recall on crimes with an arrest.
 This is something of a fundamental structural problem in the dataset since the majority of crime reports do not end with an arrest.
 We’ll need to take steps to address it going forward.

 ## Going Forward
 Although the model we trained did very well on negative examples, it had poor recall on positive examples due to their serious underrepresentation in the dataset.
 Our next step is going to be to look into more sophisticated sampling techniques we could use to counteract this.
 We’re thinking of possibly using stratified sampling to place an outsized emphasis on positive samples relative to their actual incidence.
+Another way to get more arrests in the dataset is to simply include more years worth of crime.

+We're also considering incorporating a new feature to replace the Month feature that we generated.
+Using the Day of the Year (from 0 to 365) should exhibit the same seasonal trends but at a finer granularity with (hopefully!) more predictive power.
+Similarly, we're considering the effect of using Community Area as a feature rather than District.